RONALD MCDONALD HOUSE GLOBAL

 RONALD MCDONALD HOUSE CHARITIES OF THE INLAND NORTHWEST

-We are celebrating 30 years of Keeping Families Close!
-Thanks to the countless individuals and organizations, we have had many successes in completing our mission of keeping families close to each other and ensuring they have access to the care they need.
+We are celebrating 30+ years of Keeping Families Close!
+Thanks to the countless individuals and organizations, we have had many successes in completing our mission of keeping families together and ensuring they have access to the care they need.
 We look forward to continuing these relationships and building new ones in the Inland Northwest to expand and provide even more families access to the care they need.
-Below is an amazing look into our 30 year history in the Inland Northwest.
+Below is an amazing look into our 30+ year history in the Inland Northwest.